packet-labs/full-metal-kube/resource-me/resource-me.md

 # Resource Me

-Resource Me is the definitive index of bare metal Kubernetes resources on the Internet.
+Resource Me is the definitive index of bare metal Kubernetes resources on the internet.
 It includes software, guides, use cases, blog posts, and lists of implementations to use on your bare metal Kubernetes.
 It will remain always up to date.